 A friendly and bright atmosphere welcomes patrons into the Kelham Island Tavern, which has all the spirit of Sheffield but also offers a traditional take on classic ales and craft beers.
 The tavern serves a range of real ales including mild, porter, stout and even gluten free options as well as the usual range of European and American lagers.

-This pub has a huge array of accolades behind it, including National Pub of the Year in 2004, 2008and 2009 and is listed in the CAMRA Good Beer Guide, the Good Pub Guide and the AA Good Pub Guide.
-It is also on the latest CAMRA list and remains one of the best pubs in the country, embracing both microbrewery principles and the diverse palates of its wide range of customers.
 The food too has a classic pub feel, with sandwiches, locally made pork pies and lunchtime only hot meals too.
-The pub isn’t too far from our YHA Hathersage hostel on the edge of the Peak District, so we would highly recommend a visit if you’re looking for a top notch pub to unwind in after a day’s walking or cycling.
+The pub isn’t too far from our YHA Hathersage hostel on the edge of the Peak District, so we would highly recommend a visit if you’re looking for a top notch pub to unwind in after an autumn day’s walking or cycling.

 Pictures by Adam Bruderer and Roger Blackwell